JCORP0074/Covid-Pandemic-Data-Analysis-__JM/README.md

 The USA led the tally with the highest number of cases of COVID-19 with 111.82 Million cases.
 They also led the other parts of the analysis for Total Tests per country, Total recoveries per Country, and Total Deaths per Country.

+## References
+This Data Analysis was created by John Mark Corpuz